dotnet/dotnet-docker/documentation/image-artifact-details.md

 ...
 ```

-You can then print any of these copyright files, as demonstrated below:
+You can then print any of these copyright files, as demonstrated below.

 ```console
 $ docker run --rm debian:buster-slim cat ./usr/share/doc/apt/copyright